 Tip 4: Office and home stretches

-Try doing these stretches during the day to decrease stiffness and increase mobility in your back, neck and shoulders:
+Try doing these stretches during the day to decrease stiffness and increase mobility in your neck, shoulders and wrists.
+A must-do for everybody who is working remote.

 Tip 5: Exercise outside of work